tkforbes/XCSoarData/README.md

 ## What is this?

 This repository contains a configuration for XCSoar.
 It is a convenient restore point or starting point for the configuration of a Kobo-based device already running XCSoar.
-This configuration will not install XCSoar; you have to do that first.
+This configuration will not install XCSoar.
+You have to do that first.
+The proceedure is not described here.

 ## xcsoar-version

 The following version of XCSoar is loaded on the Kobo Mini.
 The configuration may or may-not work with other hardware and XCSoar versions.

-### From Menu -> Info 3/3 -> Credits
+### As displayed on XCSoar Menu -> Info 3/3 -> Credits
 ```
 - 6.8.16-Kobo
 - Jul 26 2020